Koen04/Koen04.github.io/_pages/about.md

 ---
-layout: page
+layout: single
-title: "About"
+title: "About Me"
 permalink: /about/
 author_profile: true
 ---

-My name is Koen Schenck.
-I am a senior at the Florida Institute of Technology, majoring in Astronomy and Astrophysics.
-This personal website provides an overview of my publications and current projects.
-My external GitHub repositories are listed on this website.
-Click on one of the buttons to learn more about my current projects.
+I am a senior studying Astronomy & Astrophysics at the Florida Institute of Technology.
+My research interests include **exoplanet atmospheres**, **stellar evolution**, and **computational astrophysics**.

+I use modeling tools like **MESA** and data from the **NASA Exoplanet Archive** to investigate the evolution of planetary systems.